 Maintenance, Cure, and Unearned Wages

-At Kraft Palmer Davies, PLLC, our award-winning lawyers regularly handle claims against vessel owners for wrongful failure to pay maintenance, cure, and unearned wages.
+At Kraft Davies Olsson PLLC, our award-winning lawyers regularly handle claims against vessel owners for wrongful failure to pay maintenance, cure, and unearned wages.
 If you are injured or become ill on a vessel and require medical treatment, you are entitled to maintenance and cure benefits from your maritime employer.
-If you have questions about your entitlement to maintenance and cure benefits, contact one of our experienced maritime lawyers for a free consultation at 800-448-8000.Maintenance Benefits.
+If you have questions about your entitlement to maintenance and cure benefits, contact one of our experienced maritime lawyers for a free consultation at 800-448-8000.Maintenance Benefits

 Our award-winning maintenance and cure lawyers are available for a free consultation regarding your right to maintenance, cure, unearned wages, and damages under the Jones Act and general maritime law.
 We accept most cases on contingent fee, which means that you don’t pay any attorneys’ fees unless we are successful in making a financial recovery for you.